Danielduel/beatsaber-counter-widget/README.md

       * For example:
         * If you want to display "Box destroyed: 12312 (and counting)"
         * Then this line should be ```return `Box destroyed: ${notesCut} (and counting)`;```
+  * To change colors/appearance of "perfect cuts" use `stylesPerfectCuts.css`
+  * To change bahavior of "perfect cuts" use `configPerfectCuts.js` (note it doesn't fully work, I need to add more params to perfect cuts to make it fully customisable, but I am starting stream in 5 minutes so I wanted to just push out 0.0.2, sorry <3)

+# Testing

+If you add "?dev" at the end of address - widget will automagically generate events.

 # Help with customization and features